Guide, Updated 5 August 2026

 The DVSA officially suggests 45 hours of professional instruction plus 22 hours of private practice for the average learner.
 In May 2026, UK driving lesson rates run between £30 and £55 per hour depending on region and instructor experience.
 The national average sits around £39 per hour for manual, £42 for automatic.

 That gives you a working range of £1,400 to £2,500 for the full lesson programme, with the average landing close to £1,750.
 Regional variation matters: London and the South East run 20 to 25% above the national average.
 The North East, North West, and Wales tend to run 10 to 15% below.
 Intensive courses (where you compress the 45 hours into one or two weeks) often run a 20 to 30% premium over the same hours spread over months.
+The interactive cost calculator lets you plug in your region, lesson hours and number of attempts to get a personalised total.

 What surprises most learners is how flat the price is between instructors at different experience levels.
 A 30 year ADI with a 75% first-time pass record charges roughly the same per hour as a recently qualified instructor.
 The difference shows up in how many hours each learner needs, not in the headline rate.